NorfairKing/sydtest/README.md

 Tests are executed with as many threads as you have capabilities by default.
 You can use `-j` or `--jobs` to set the number of threads to use.

+### Parallel or sequential test-group execution

+You can specify, as part of the test suite definition, whether tests in a given test group are allowed to be run in parallel with other tests.
+You can use the `parallel` combinator to declare that tests may be run in parallel.
+You can use the and `sequential` combinator to declare that tests must be run sequentially.
+When using `sequential`, it is guaranteed that each test in the group will be the only one running during its execution.

 ### Test Suite Filtering

 Test suites can be filtered using the `--match` or `--filter` flags.